nsrr/nsrr-cloud/matlab-workflow.md

 ## Export results

 It is generally a good practice to export the sleep analysis results to keep the EC2 instance storage size in limit and to safeguard against any type of accidental loss of information from the EC2 instance.
-Some of the export options include,
+Some of the export options include:

 - Your local machine (Data transfer cost is applicable)
 - AWS Cloud Storage (S3) (Free data transfer within the same region)